Molecular Hydrogen Explained

 There are plenty of antioxidants available in food, so why would one more antioxidant be so special?
 The first reason is size.
 Because of its extremely tiny size, molecular hydrogen can get into the cells to repair them, whereas other antioxidants are too large to do this.

 The second reason is solubility.
 Molecular hydrogen is unique in that it is soluble in both water and oil.
-This makes it uniquely able to penetrate cell walls to get in, fight free radicals and even repair cells after they have been damaged.
+This makes it uniquely able to penetrate cell membranes to get in, fight free radicals and even repair cells after they have been damaged.

 Third, it is completely safe.
 Some antioxidants become free radicals themselves, at least temporarily, after they donate their electron.
 However with molecular hydrogen, even after donating its extra electron to the most dangerous radical of all, the oxygen radical, it joins with oxygen (H2+ O) to become harmless, neutral, water to be safely eliminated from the body.